Felix Delattre

 Costs

-Another measure is to introduce a new tax if 1.5% over Internet services [article 13].
+Another measure is to introduce a new tax of 1.5% on Internet services [article 13].
 And, to encourage people to buy new equipment to access the Internet, the import taxes for such devices (like tablets, smart phones, Internet routers) will be cut into half for the next five years [article 50].
 Which are, according to the Nicaraguan law 822 on fiscal agreements these types of products are subject to 15% to 20% of tax payment, which would be half, 7.5% or 10% respectively.

 Nicaraguan Domains